 Andrejs Krutojs made his operatic debut at the age of 22 at Estonian National Opera in Cimarosa’s “Il matrimonio segreto”, returning to the same stage to make an appearance in Donizetti’s “L’elisir d’amore” in 2015 with a great success.

-In 2018, Andrejs Krutojs makes his debut as Don Giovanni at Bergisch Gladbach City Theatre, takes part in recording Wagner’s “Götterdämmerung” in Hong Kong for Naxos (conductor Jaap van Zweden) and Verdi’s scenes with Landesjugendorchester NRW (conductor Sebastian Tewinkel) for the West German Radio.
+In 2018, Andrejs Krutojs makes his debut in Mozart’s Don Giovanni at Bergisch Gladbach City Theatre, takes part in recording Wagner’s “Götterdämmerung” in Hong Kong for Naxos (conductor Jaap van Zweden) and Verdi’s scenes with Landesjugendorchester NRW (conductor Sebastian Tewinkel) for the West German Radio.
 In 2017 Andrejs Krutojs received the stipend from the famous swiss LYRA-Foundation for extraordinary talented musicians.

-His repertoire includes the roles of Tchaikovsky’s Onegin (“Evgeny Onegin”) and Prince Yeletsky (“The Queen of Spades”), Leoncavallo’s Silvio (“I pagliacci”), Dr. Marianus in Schumann’s “Szenen aus Goethes Faust”, bass solo in Beethoven’s 9th symphony, baritone solos in Orff’s “Carmina Burana” and Fauré’s “Requiem”, Bach cantata “Ich habe genug” and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.
+His repertoire includes the roles in Tchaikovsky’s “Evgeny Onegin” and “The Queen of Spades”, Leoncavallo’s Silvio “I pagliacci”, Schumann’s “Szenen aus Goethes Faust”, Beethoven’s 9th symphony, Orff’s “Carmina Burana”, Bach cantatas and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.

 Andrejs Krutojs speaks fluently English, German, Russian and Latvian.